 Vegetable gardening can be a part of every backyard and community space.
 Our ancestoral homesteads were complete with orchards, berry producing bushes and vegetable crops.
-Before pesticides, gardeners were well versed in using companion planting, hedgerows, beetle banks, biodiversity, wind blocks, soil health, beneficial insects and compost to insure a bountiful harvest.
+Before pesticides, gardeners were well versed in using beneficial insects, soil health, hedgerows, beetle banks, biodiversity and composting to insure a bountiful harvest.

 You'll need a plan whether it's starting a new or expanding your fruit and veggie gardens or crops.

 - Start a list - what do you and your garden friends like to eat?

 - Plan your garden with flowers, veggies, herbs and fruit intermixed.
 Rotate what you plant each year.
 Within plant families also.
 For instance, don't put a nightshade where you had one last year.